Declutter and get organized

 |Week 4: May 26 to June 1

 Reduce incoming clutterLess future clutter means less future stress and effort

 Following these tips will lead to less clutter in the long term.

 Are you a clutterbug?
 Although there may not be a scientific diagnostic test, you may be a clutterbug if you answer “yes” to the following questions:

+If you’re interested in getting help from a professional organizer, check out the “Find an Organizer” directory at the Professional Organizers in Canada website, organizersincanada.com, which lists organizers by city.
 However, keep in mind that while clutter can be normal, hoarding is not.
 Hoarding causes more than just frustration and inconvenience; it is a psychiatric condition that can lead to serious safety and hygiene issues with dangerous consequences.
 If you feel that you may be a hoarder, it’s best to seek professional help in the form of specialized psychological support.